skgch/file-storage/README.md

 The results of the build are in `src\FileStorage.WebApi\bin\Release\net7.0\win-x64\publish` directory.
 Copy them to your deploy target machine and execute `dotnet FileStorage.WebApi.dll` to start the server.
 And then, Create `/store` directory on the host before accessing the API.
+You can change the directory with `FileSystemStorage.Directory` property in `src/FileStorage.WebApi/appsettings.Development.json`.
+Once you change the directory, please publish and restart the server.

 # CLI
 CLI also supports `upload`, `delete`, and `list` commands.